samprce/FarmDashboard/README.md

 Visit Item/Item Container:
 This will take the drone from its current location to the selected Item/Item Container then return to its original location

+Adapter Pattern is implemented in DroneAnimation.java and TelloDrone.java, which extends MultiRotorDrone.java The following java classes were provided from the professor for flying the drone:
+Constants.java
+DroneController.java
+FlightControllable.java
+MultiRotorDrone.java
+PhysicalDrone.java
+TelloDrone.java